 Quail eggs are becoming increasingly popular due to their high protein content and rich flavor.

 Quails are fascinating birds that exhibit a unique hopping behavior.
-Whether you are an animal lover or a food enthusiast, learning about quails is sure to be an interesting experience.
+Whether you are an animal lover or a food enthusiast, learning about quails will surely be an interesting experience.

 10. Bandicoot